brianach/fmcistore/README.md

 ## Authentication

-Users can register an account whcih gives them the ability to see their order history.
+Users can register an account which gives them the ability to see their order history.
 Logged in users will see their full name displayed as dropdown link at the top of the navbar from where they can see a link to their profile, or to logout.

 ---